scgolang/sc/translate-synthdefs.md

 return Out{bus, SinOsc{Freq:freq}.Rate(AR)}.Rate(AR)
 ```

-There is no way to use go's `reflect` package to get function argument
+There is no way to use golang's `reflect` package to get function argument
 names at runtime (which I think would be the best way to specify synth
 arguments), so I think this is the next best option.